 Enjoy spicy, authentic Cajun dishes and classic Southern food that uses tabasco sauce.

 Tabasco sauce can be added on top or added to the dish while cooking itself.

 It adds extra punch a variety of foods, such as seafood (shrimp or oyster po boy Louisiana-style) sandwiches, nachos with crawfish, burgers, pasta, and pizza.

 Prepare Louisiana-style shrimp, chicken and boudin sausage gumbo, served with rice or bread and sprinkle tabasco sauce to elevate its flavor.

-Tabasco are categorized as hot peppers (30,000 to 50,000 on the Scoville scale of heat levels), characterized by high contents of capsaicin, which gives strong spicy, pungent character.
-Small bits may elicit severe irritation and burning sensation inflammation in mouth, tongue, and throat when come in contact with the mucosa of oral cavity, throat and stomach.
+Tabasco is categorized as hot peppers (30,000 to 50,000 on the Scoville scale of heat levels), characterized by high contents of capsaicin, which gives a strong spicy, pungent character.
+Small bits may elicit severe irritation and burning sensation inflammation in the mouth, tongue, and throat when coming in contact with the mucosa of the oral cavity, throat, and stomach.

 Eating cold yogurt dilutes capsaicin concentration, prevents its contact with stomach walls, and thus may help reduce burning pain.

 Avoid touching eyes with chili-pepper contaminated fingers.
 If so, rinse eyes thoroughly with cold water to reduce irritation.